sagemath/trac_to_gh/Issue 8093.md

 # Issue 8093: Adding of prefixes and palindrome prefixes iterators to the Words library

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8093

 Original creator: abmasse